yottta/advent-of-code/07_no_space_left_on_device/readme.md

 Find the smallest directory that, if deleted, would free up enough space on the filesystem to run the update.
 What is the total size of that directory?

-Answer:
+Your puzzle answer was 13210366.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.